oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ## <a name="TypeFacets" href="#TypeFacets">7.2 Type Facets</a>

-Facets modify or constrain the acceptable values of a property.
+Facets modify or constrain the acceptable values of a type.

-For single-valued properties the facets apply to the value of the property.
-For collection-valued properties the facets apply to the items in the collection.
+For single-valued model elements the facets apply to the value of the property.
+For collection-valued model elements the facets apply to the items in the collection.

 ### <a name="Nullable" href="#Nullable">7.2.1 Nullable</a>